easybuilders/easybuild/docs/Backup_modules.rst

 Example
 ~~~~~~~

-Suppose existing modules in both Tcl & Lua syntax are present for bzip2 1.0.6.
+Suppose existing modules in both Tcl & Lua syntax are present (``bzip2/1.0.6``).

-Both are missing an update statement for $PATH because the ``/bin`` subdirectory was missing in the installation,
+Both these module files are missing an update statement for $PATH
+because the ``/bin`` subdirectory was missing in the installation,
 for the purpose of this example::

     $ ls -la $EASYBUILD_PREFIX/modules/all/bzip2